cf-tme/zt_workshop/page2.md

 Finally, go to Settings >> Devices >> Manage Enrollment Permissions.
 Youll need to do this to sign into your organization with the device client in later steps.

 Create a new rule enabling emails ending in (your email address).

+Once that rule is created, go to the Authentication tab, and select One Time Pin (OTP) as an authentication method.